Logius-standaarden/CloudEvents-NL-Guidelines/NL-GOV-Guideline-for-CloudEvents-Webhook.md

     - WebHook-Request-Origin (required):  a DNS expression that identifies the sending system
     - WebHook-Request-Callback (optional): a callback URL that allows the delivery target to grant send permission asynchronously, via a simple HTTPS callback.
     -  WebHook-Request-Rate (optional): a positive integer number that expresses the request rate in "requests per minute"
-- The _validation respons_ MUST be sent if the delivery target does allow delivery of events with header fields:
+- The _validation response_ MUST be sent if the delivery target does allow delivery of events with header fields:
     - WebHook-Allowed-Origin (required): MUST either be the origin name supplied in the WebHook-Request-Origin header, or a singular asterisk character ('*'), indicating that the delivery target supports notifications from all origins.
     - WebHook-Allowed-Rate (depends): MUST be returned if the request contained the WebHook-Request-Rate, otherwise it SHOULD be returned; an integer number expresses the permitted request rate in "requests per minute" or asterisk when there is no rate limitation.